IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 52-98

 Description
-: Do not use these values
+: Used historically by NetBSD
 {: spacing="compact"}